Connect with us

 • In The Ordinary Retinols, you have a choice of 3.
 0.2%, 0.5% & 1% in Squalane.

-• Start with the 0.2% then you can move up to 0.5%, and then the 1%.
+• Start with 0.2%, then move up to 0.5%, and then the 1%.

-• The Ordinary Retinol 1% in Squalane is the strongest, but as mentioned above, with the Squalane acting as a buffer, it won´t feel as strong on the skin as Retinol without Squalane.
+• The Ordinary Retinol, 1% in Squalane, is the strongest, but as mentioned above, with the Squalane acting as a buffer, it won´t feel as strong on the skin as Retinol without Squalane.

 The Ordinary Retinol & Retinoid Guide